Mining and Reclamation Related Organizations

 The Interstate Mining Compact Commission (IMCC) is composed of the governors of 24 states.
 Its goal is effective regulatory programs to conserve natural resources and secure a vibrant mineral economy.
 New York is a member of the IMCC; Matt Podniesinski, Section Chief of the Mined Land Section of the Bureau of Resource Development & Reclamation, represents the Governor on the commission.

 A significant portion of IMCC's work is dedicated to the environmental protection issues associated with mineral development.
 Issues recently pursued by the IMCC include mine waste regulation, ground water and storm water regulations, inactive and abandoned mine reclamation, and zoning and other land use restrictions.
+The IMCC 2016 Annual Meeting was held in Lake Placid, New York.
+Discussion topics included the impacts of coal bankruptcies on financial security availability for all types of mining and the proposed OSMRE stream protection rule.
+A series of noncoal workshops was also proposed.

 National Association of State Land Reclamationists